Updated: June 04, 2025

 Deposit size

-The amount of deposit you’ll need to get a £70,000 mortgage will depend largely on the price of the property.
-Most lenders will expect you to put at least 10% of its value down, although others will be happy with a 5% deposit under the right circumstances.
+The amount of deposit you’ll need to get a £70,000 mortgage will depend mainly on the property’s price.
+Most lenders expect you to put at least 10% of its value down, while others will be happy with a 5% deposit under the right circumstances.

 Credit history

-Having a poor credit history will limit your choice of lenders and you may not be accepted by those who offer the best rates.
+A poor credit history will limit your choice of lenders, and you may not be accepted by those who offer the best rates.
 You should prepare to pay a little more and, perhaps, plan to remortgage in a few years when your credit problems are behind you.

 Mortgage Affordability

-In addition to all the factors outlined above, it’s also important to understand the impact of lenders affordability assessments.
+In addition to all the above factors, it’s also important to understand the impact of lenders’ affordability assessments.
 You may believe you have sufficient monthly income to cover repayments for a £70,000 mortgage, but lenders will want to determine that for themselves.

-The way they do that, initially, is by looking at your annual earnings and applying a multiple of that – typically 4-4.5 times annual income but it can be 5 times or even 6 times in certain circumstances.
+Initially, they do this by examining your annual earnings and applying a multiple of that, typically 4-4.5 times annual income, but it can be five or even six times in certain circumstances.

-Our mortgage affordability calculator below will give you a better idea how this could look for you, based on your own annual earnings:
+Our mortgage affordability calculator below will give you a better idea of how this could look for you based on your annual earnings:

 Mortgage Affordability Calculator